mn-cs/fineweb-spark/README.md

 **Result:**

-- Remaining documents: **9,672,072**
+- Remaining documents: **1,935,821**
-- Only ~29 documents were removed, indicating the dataset was already very clean.
+- Only 0.0003% of documents were removed, indicating the dataset was already very clean.

 ---